The Hague City Hall

 The Hague City Hall (Stadhuis van Den Haag) is the city hall of The Hague, Netherlands.

 History

 The city hall was designed in 1986 by the American architect Richard Meier and completed in 1995.

 Architecture

 It is located in the new city centre, and incorporates the council chamber, the main public library, as well as cafés, exhibition spaces, and a wedding room.
-At its centre is a large atrium, flanked by two large slab buildings 10- and 12-storey tall.
+At its centre is a large atrium, flanked by two large slab buildings, 10 and 12 storeys tall.
 The library is located at the northwestern end of the building complex in a semicircular building.

 It is nicknamed "the Ice Palace" (IJspaleis) for its white color.

 In media

 In the 2004 American film Ocean's Twelve directed by Steven Soderbergh, it serves as the headquarters of Europol.